swiftlang/swift-package-manager/Documentation/Package.swift.md

 ## Depending on Apple Modules (eg. Foundation)

-At this time you cannot use Foundation, UIKit etc. with the Package Manager.
-Consider this an opportunity to create the fundamental libraries that the Swift community needs and will need for years to come.
+At this time there is no explicit support for depending on Foundation, AppKit, etc, though importing these modules should work if they are present in the proper system location.
+We will add explicit support for system dependencies in the future.
+Note that at this time the Package Manager has no support for iOS, watchOS, or AppleTV platforms.